Around the globe, not all CVs are created equal

 5. Personal statement

-Most countries expect the inclusion of a personal statement on a CV.
+Most countries expect the inclusion of a personal statement on a CV or resume.
 This is a short paragraph at the head of the first page that gives an employer a summary of your career accomplishments and objectives.
 It can take the form of a bulleted list or short paragraph, though most professional writers use the latter.
 Click here to learn more about writing a strong personal statement.

 6. Language skills